david672orford/tech-for-teaching/file-formats/audio/index.md

 is a newer standard than MP3, the audio quality will be higher for the same file size or the file size will be smaller for the same quality.

-AAC is still covered by patents, so while most all browsers can play it, support is not quite as high as it is for MP3.
+Though AAC is still covered by patents, as of January 2020, about 97% of web browsers can play it.
+Because of the patents, the Firefox web browser can play AAC only if the underlying operating system has an AAC decoder.

 ### OGG Files (Lossy)

-Because MP3 was covered by patents, a pattent-free alternatives were sought.
-The most popular is the OGG container format with the Vorbis codec inside.
+Because MP3 was covered by patents, a patent-free alternatives were sought.
+The most popular is the OGG container format with the audio inside in a format known as Vorbis.
 Most browsers will play it, but Internet Explorer will not and Safari may not.

 Just as AAC is an improvement over MP3, there is a modern improvement over Vorbis which is known as Opus.
-Modern web browsers which can play OGG files support both Vorbis and Opus.
+As of January 2020 about 90% of web browsers will play Ogg files with either Vorbis or Opus audio.